 She wouldn’t let up and I didn’t know what to do.
 She wasn’t crazy.
 She was just very emotionally needy.
 And I found myself getting angry.

 Yet, I couldn’t escape Scripture.
 The greatest command, Jesus said, is to love.
 And I couldn’t love her.
 Here I had led her to Christ, and instead of loving her, she was driving me crazy.

 So I thought, “Maybe I need to pray more about it.”
 So I prayed.
 A lot.
 Nothing changed.

-Mary continued to want more and more of my time.
+Sheri continued to want more and more of my time.
 I simply wanted to be free of her.
 However, it felt selfish and judgmental on my part.

 I thought, “Maybe I need to read the Bible more and have God teach me how to love her.”
 That didn’t work.
 I asked a friend for counsel.
 That didn’t help.
 I finally thought, “I just need to trust God more.”
 And that didn’t work either.
-Mary was relentless.
+Sheri was relentless.